 The incidence among dark-skinned ethnic groups is 1 per 100,000 per year or less, but among light-skinned Caucasians up to 50 and over in some parts of the world.

 The highest incidence rates have been reported in Queensland, Australia, with 56 new cases per year per 100,000 men and 43 women.
-The estimated annual incidence of melanoma in the United States among whites, adjusted for the same standard population and for the same year (1987) is 14 and 11.
+The estimated annual incidence of melanoma in the United States among whites, adjusted for the same standard population and the same year (1987), is 14 and 11.

 The annual increase in incidence rates has been estimated between 3 and 7%, although mortality rates increase less rapidly.
 These estimates suggest a doubling of rates every 10-20 years.

-The cumulative lifetime risk for melanoma is now of the order of 1: 25 in Australia and has been estimated at around 1: 75 in the United States by the year 2000.
-1 in every 105 Americans born in 1993 will develop malignant melanoma in his life.
+The cumulative lifetime risk for melanoma is now 1: 25 in Australia and estimated at around 1: 75 in the United States by the year 2000.
+1 in every 105 Americans born in 1993 will develop malignant melanoma.

 In contrast, the risk in 1935 was only 1 in 1,500, in 1960 1 in 500, and in 1980 1 in 250.

-Malignant melanoma is now the fourth most common cancer in Australia and New Zealand, the seventh most common in the United States.
-UU And Canada, the tenth most common in Scandinavia and the eighteenth most common in the United Kingdom.
+Malignant melanoma is now the fourth most common cancer in Australia and New Zealand and the seventh most common in the United States.
+UU And Canada are the tenth most common in Scandinavia and the eighteenth most common in the United Kingdom.

 The male: female ratio is 1: 1 in the United States and Australia.
 In Europe, the incidence of sex shows a slight female preponderance in most countries.

 The sex ratio for the incidence of melanoma varies with the incidence: it is higher in women than in men in areas of low insolation and low incidence rates.